You'll need to plug in your modem and change some settings to get it working with TPG nbn FTTP.

 All modems are different.
 If this advice doesn’t work for your modem, check the manufacturer’s website for a guide on how to plug in and enter the TPG settings.

-- Find your nbn Connection Device (NCD) – this should be connected to your phone wall socket.
-Unplug any old modem from the nbn Connection Device and power outlet.
+- Find your nbn Connection Box (NCB) – this should be connected to your phone wall socket.
+Unplug any old modem from the NCB and power outlet.

-If your NCD is missing, please call us on 1300 023 575. - Use an Ethernet cable to connect your modem's WAN or LAN/WAN port to your NCD's Gateway port.
+If your NCB is missing, please call us on 1300 023 575. - Use an Ethernet cable to connect your modem's WAN or LAN/WAN port to your NCB 's Gateway port.

 - Use the power cable to connect your modem's Power port to a power outlet, then turn it on.